mattrondel/D415/Glossary_and_Acronyms.md

 NFV Orchestrator is resposible for VIM resource check and allocation, SFC management using VNF forwarding graph descriptor, VNF placement policy, network service deployment using decomposed VNFs

 ### NFV-MANO

 Network Function Virtualization Management and Orchestration

+Sometimgs called MANO

+stands for Management Automation and Network Automation

 Consists of all functional blocks, data repositories, reference points, and interfaces that are used for managing and orchestrating VNFs and the NFVI